skr2270/ImageCompressor/README.md

-# Image Compressor
+# Image Squeezer

-Image Compressor is a simple Python application that allows users to compress images while maintaining quality.
+Image Squeezer is a simple Python application that allows users to compress images while maintaining quality.
 It supports multiple image formats and provides a user-friendly interface for uploading, compressing, and downloading images.

 ## Features